 1.11.6.
-Schedule of Registration of 'B' Level Course in Information Technology
+Schedule of Registration of IT Application Engineer (B Level - IT)

 For getting registered, a candidate fulfilling the eligibility criteria should apply online through NIELIT portal.
 Registration fee is also to be paid online.
 Registration fee once paid is not reimbursable or adjustable against any other payment.